Online Causal Inference for Advertising in Real-Time Bidding Auctions: Introduction

+We innovate by allowing the advertiser's valuation to be non-zero even when they lose the auction.
+We do so by directly inserting the potential outcomes from winning and losing into their payoff function, thereby framing the bid optimization problem in terms of the incremental effect of showing an ad.
+The idea that this problem should be framed based on incrementality is not novel; see, for example, \cite{xsmlql2016}.
+However, to our knowledge we are the first to do so formally, both for SPAs and FPAs.\footnote{\cite{xsmlql2016} state without proving a result analogous to our Proposition \ref{prop:alignSPA}, which presents the link between $b^*(x)$ and $ATE(x)$ in SPAs.
+Since the first version of our paper, \cite{wncx2019}, other papers followed the same approach, such as \cite{mhmsm2020} and \cite{bgh2021}.}

-This paper is related to a series of recent studies that analyze market equilibrium when learning bidders interact in repeated RTB auctions. \cite{DikkalaTardos13} characterize an equilibrium credit provision strategy for an ad-publisher who faces bidders that are uncertain about their values from participating in SPAs for ads.
-The credit provided by the publisher to bidders incentivizes them to experiment with their bidding to resolve their uncertainty, and, when set optimally, improves the publisher's revenue. \cite{IyerJohariSundararajan14} adopt a mean-field approximation for large markets, in which bidders track only an aggregate and stationary representation of the competitors’ bids to study repeated SPAs where bidders learn about their own private values over time.
-They apply it to the problem of selecting optimal reserve prices for the publisher. \cite{balseiroBesbesWeintraub2015repeated} characterize equilibrium strategic interactions between budget-constrained advertisers who face no uncertainty about their private valuations, but have uncertainty about the number, bids and budgets of their competitors.
-They also develop a fluid mean-field approximate equilibrium, and use their characterization to recommend optimal budget pacing strategies for advertisers and optimal reserve prices for the publisher.
-Finally, \cite{balseiroGur2019learning} and \cite{TunuguntlaHoban21} provide pacing algorithms and characterize equilibria in bidding when budget-constrained advertisers who observe their current private values before bidding (but are uncertain about their and competitors' future values and budgets) interact over time in repeated SPAs. \cite{TunuguntlaHoban21} also discuss augmenting their algorithm with bandit exploration when the advertiser's valuation has to be learned.
-Overall, the goals of these papers $-$ to characterize equilibria and to suggest equilibrium budget pacing strategies, credits or reserve prices $-$ are different from ours, which is to develop an experimental design from the advertiser's perspective for causal inference on ads bought via SPAs and FPAs.
-We note the methods in these studies could form the basis for extending the analysis in this paper to develop experimental designs for simultaneous experimentation by multiple advertisers on an AdX.
+This paper is also related to recent studies that analyze market equilibrium when bidders learn their values by interacting in repeated RTB auctions.
+Examples include \cite{DikkalaTardos13}, who characterize an equilibrium credit provision strategy for an ad publisher, and \cite{IyerJohariSundararajan14}, who use a mean-field approximation for large markets to study repeated SPAs and apply it to the problem of reserve price optimization. \cite{balseiroBesbesWeintraub2015repeated} characterize equilibrium strategic interactions between budget-constrained advertisers who face no uncertainty about their valuations, but have uncertainty about the number, bids, and budgets of their competitors. \cite{balseiroGur2019learning} and \cite{TunuguntlaHoban21} provide pacing algorithms for repeated SPAs. \cite{TunuguntlaHoban21} also discuss augmenting their algorithm with bandit exploration when the advertiser's valuation has to be learned.
+Overall, the goals of these papers are different from ours, which is to develop an approach to perform causal inference on the expected effect of ads bought via SPAs and FPAs.

+A relatively smaller literature uses reinforcement learning (RL) approaches to optimize RTB advertising policies (\citealp{cai2017real,wu2018multi, jin2018real}).
+However, these papers are not concerned with performing causal inference.